 There are currently no oral medications (or remedies) that can resolve phimosis.
 There is, however, specific medication for cases associated with balnoposthitis (glans infection) that can relieve pain and treat the infection.
 An abundant intake of liquids, such as water or any type of homemade tea, helps to prevent the emergence of urinary infections.

-Surgical treatment is indicated in physiological phimosis that do not resolve with preputial gymnastics associated with urinary infections, balanoposthitis or changes in urination such as voiding balloon formation and voiding effort or incomplete emptying.
+Surgical treatment is indicated in physiological phimosis that does not resolve with preputial gymnastics associated with urinary infections, balanoposthitis, or changes in urination such as voiding balloon formation and voiding effort or incomplete emptying.

 Pathological phimosis rarely resolves with medical therapy and requires corrective surgery in most cases.
 In some countries, it is common to perform circumcision in the context of social, family, or religious beliefs.

 As per the Phimosis Treatment in Delhi, Surgery for phimosis (circumcision) should be performed as soon as possible, only when there are clinical criteria for doing so.